This post may contain affiliate links, from which we earn an income.

 If you’re a US or Canadian resident, your credit card might provide damage and theft cover for hire cars.
 If you decide to rely on that cover, you can book a basic or standard package that doesn’t include damage and theft cover.

 Even if you already have a credit card, make sure your card is accepted abroad and doesn’t charge foreign transaction fees.
-Wherever your from, this post has lots of info about the best credit cards for travelers.
+We think Wise is one of the best borderless multi-currency debit cards.
+Use it in 175 countries with the real exchange rate and no markups or sneaky transaction fees.

 Be Aware of Schengen Rules